dartmouth-cs98/artificien_marketplace/README.md

 yarn deploy
 ```

 Deploys the app to the surge URL specified in the `package.json` file: be sure to change this!
+Our architecture uses the AWS Amplify CLI for deployment, which a non-authenticated tester will not have access to.

 ## Authors